1: The only purpose of advertising is to make sales.

-Now that I’ve shared my favorite Claude Hopkins quotes with you, I thought I would take a moment and tell you a little bit more about the guy.
+Now that I’ve shared my favorite Claude Hopkins quotes with you, I thought I would take a moment and tell you a little bit more about him.
 Here are a few facts about Claude Hopkins.

-- He believe the only purpose of advertising was to sell something
+- He believed the only purpose of advertising was to sell something.

-I thought you might find these facts a little bit interesting.
+I thought you might find these facts about Claude Hopkins interesting.